M0tivati0N/RDucky_C2_Persistence_SysPriv/README.md

 - This method will bypass Defender and AMSI initially, but will be blocked sooner or later.

-- However, often WinDefender gets deactivated in presence of an AV If this is the case, and your payload can bypass AVs, then problem won't exist.
+- However, often WinDefender gets deactivated in presence of an AV.
+If this is the case, and your payload can bypass AVs, then problem won't exist.